OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 $ otool -L <AppName>.app/<AppName>
 ```

-If `LocalAuhentication.framework` is used in an app, the output will contain both of the following lines (remember that `LocalAuhentication.framework` uses `Security.framework` under the hood):
+If `LocalAuthentication.framework` is used in an app, the output will contain both of the following lines (remember that `LocalAuthentication.framework` uses `Security.framework` under the hood):

 ```
 /System/Library/Frameworks/LocalAuthentication.framework/LocalAuthentication